-This part of the course deals with a new epoch that emerged after the disappearance of the ancient world.
-Divided into the Byzantine, Islamic and Western European cultural areas, a new world emerged from the ruins of the pax romana, a world of spirituality that initiated an age of faith that was to dominate culture of the western hemisphere in the following centuries.
+This part of the course deals with a new epoch that emerged after the disappearance of the ancient world and the rise of monotheistic religions.
+A new world order emerged from the ruins of the pax romana.
+Divided into the Byzantine and Western European cultural spheres, this age of faith known as the Middle Ages, dominated the western hemisphere for the next one thousand years.